-In 2023, CDWC will construct a 2,700 gpm ion exchange treatment system for PFAS contamination at Well No. 8
+In 2023, CDWC constructed a 2,700 gpm ion exchange treatment system for PFAS contamination at Well No. 8.
+The new PFAS treatment system became operational in 2024.

-As of September 30, 2022, the CDWC project has treated approximately 418,066.45 acre-feet of contaminated groundwater and has removed approximately 24,761.60 lbs. of VOCs, perchlorate and NDMA.
+As of June 30, 2024, the CDWC project has treated approximately 440,180 acrefeet of contaminated groundwater and has removed approximately 28,088 lbs. of VOCs, perchlorate and NDMA.

-After losing their Plant 139 and Plant 140 wellfields to the BPOU contamination, SWS constructed new production wells at their Plant 121, Plant 142 and Plant 151 properties.
+After losing Plant 139 and Plant 140 wellfields to the BPOU contamination, SWS constructed new production wells at their Plant 121, Plant 142 and Plant 151 properties.
 The interim project also included the construction of pipelines that will allow for better operational flexibility and provide additional supply to their affected service area.

-In addition to operating the SA1 treatment facility as part of the BPOU remedy, VCWD also has two additional treatment facilities that they own and operate for their immediate water supply.
+In addition to operating the SA1 treatment facility as part of the BPOU remedy, VCWD also has two additional treatment facilities that they operate for their immediate water supply.
 In 1990, VCWD constructed the Maine East and West treatment facility and in 2004 the Nixon East and West treatment facility.

 In 2014, WQA assisted Covina Irrigating Company ("CIC") in receiving a DDW grant for the construction of the treatment facility.
 In 2021, CIC finished construction and begin operations of a perchlorate treatment system utilizing ion exchange technology.
-In 2023, CIC will expand existing treatment to include additional ion exchange treatment for PFAS contamination.
+In 2025, CIC will expand existing treatment to include additional ion exchange treatment for PFAS contamination.

-As of June 30, 2021, the VCWD's Maine, Nixon and CIC's Baldwin Pumping Plant treatment facilities have treated approximately 139,207.44 acre-ft of contaminated groundwater and have removed approximately 2,175.40 lbs. of contamination.
+As of June 30, 2024, VCWD's Maine, Nixon and CIC's Baldwin Pumping Plant treatment facilities have treated approximately 151,723 acre-ft of contaminated groundwater and have removed approximately 2,186 lbs. of contamination.